emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-error-handling-from-a-client-perspective.md

 - 400-level (Client error) — The client sent an invalid request
 - 500-level (Server error) — Server failed to fulfill a valid request due to an error with the server

-Of these levels, the 200-level for Success calls and the 400-level and 500-level are most frequently used within the context of eMagiz.
+Of these levels, the 200-level for Success calls and the 400-level and 500-level for Unsuccesfull calls are most frequently used within the context of eMagiz.
 Each request executed by the client can return a Success or a Failure.

 ### 3.1 Success